What is dvisvgm?

 The command-line utility dvisvgm is a tool for TeX/LaTeX users.
 It converts DVI files to the XML-based scalable vector graphics format SVG.
-SVG files can be displayed with Adobe's SVG browser plug-in or the Java-based Squiggle SVG browser from the Apache Batik project, for example.
-A subset of the current SVG standard 1.1 is also supported by most Web browsers and the free vector graphics editor Inkscape.
+SVG files can be displayed with Adobe's old SVG browser plug-in or the Java-based Squiggle SVG browser from the Apache Batik project, for example.
+A subset of the current SVG standard 1.1 is also supported by most Web browsers as well as the free vector graphics editor Inkscape.

-- Complete font support including virtual fonts, evaluation of font encodings, sub-font definitions and font maps.
+- Complete font support including virtual fonts, evaluation of font encodings, CMap files, sub-font definitions and font maps.

-- Glyph outlines of all used fonts are embedded into the generated SVG files.
+- Glyph outlines of all required fonts are embedded into the generated SVG files.

 - Glyph outlines of fonts that are not available as PFB (PostScript Type 1) or TrueType files are generated on-the-fly by vectorizing METAFONT's bitmap output.

-- Optionally replaces font elements by paths so that applications without SVG font support are enabled to render dvisvgm's output properly.
+- Allows to replace font elements by paths so that applications without SVG font support are enabled to render dvisvgm's output properly.